 - In a small pot, add the raspberries and sugar.
 Bring to a simmer over medium heat and cook for 2-3 minutes.
 Mash with a spatula.

 - Combine water and corn starch and stir into sauce to thicken.
 Set aside to cool completely (you can speed this up by pouring into a new bowl and placing in the fridge).

-- In a medium bowl, stir together white chocolate and 1/2 cup cream.
+- In a medium bowl, stir together white chocolate and ¼ cup cream.
 Microwave on high for 40 seconds, then stir until completely smooth (heat another 15 seconds if necessary).
-Place in the fridge to cool.
+Place in the fridge to cool to room temperature.

 - In a large bowl, beat cream cheese with an electric mixer until smooth.
-Add sugar, vanilla, and remaining 1/2 cup cream and beat on high until light and fluffy.
+Add sugar, vanilla, and remaining ¼ cup cream and beat on high until light and fluffy, 2-3 minutes.

-- Add melted white chocolate and beat on medium speed until incorporated.
+- Add cooled melted white chocolate and beat on medium speed until incorporated.

 - Place fresh raspberries into the bottom of the crust and pour the cheesecake filling over top, smoothing with a spatula.